 You probably know that there are some foods which people can eat but are poisonous for pets.
 Chocolate and dogs are a well-known example.
 Unfortunately, that fact doesn’t keep pups from liking the taste of spinach.
 They will readily take it if you offer some to your cavy.
 The question of safety is a double-edged sword when it comes to these greens and guinea pigs.

 Let’s first state that spinach isn’t toxic outright.
 It isn’t harmful if your pet eats some.
-Instead, the quandary involves the amount that you give him.
-It turns out that this green, like other foods like blackberries, potatoes, and beets, has high amounts of oxalates or oxalic acid in them.
+Instead, the quandary involves the amount that you give them.
+It turns out that this green, like other foods like blackberries, sweet potatoes, and beets, has high amounts of oxalates or oxalic acid in them.
 It becomes a problem when these compounds combine with minerals like calcium.

 As an occasional treat, this green is fine for your guinea pig.
-Let’s look at the other question we posed about its nutritional value.

 Health Benefits of Spinach